-The curves x(t) in G have the property that they are tangent to the vector field $f(t, x(t)) \in \mathbb{R}^n$ at each time t and point $x(t) \in G$ .
+The curves x(t) in G corresponding to solutions of (1), have the property that the vector field $f(t, x(t)) \in \mathbb{R}^n$ is tangent to the curve x(t) at each time t and point $x(t) \in G$ .
 One can by integrating the left and right hand sides of (1), reformulate the I.V.P.
-(1),(2) in the form of the integral equation $$x(t) = \xi + \int{\tau}^{t} f(\sigma, x(\sigma)) \, d\sigma \tag{3}$$ Continuous solutions to the integral equation (3) can be interpreted as generalized solutions to (1),(2)in the case when f(t, x) is only piecewise continuous with respect to t and therefore the integral in (3) does not have derivative in some isolated points.
-If f is continuous, then these two formulations are equivalent by the Newton-Leibnitz theorem.
+(1),(2) in the form of the integral equation $$x(t) = \xi + \int{\tau}^{t} f(\sigma, x(\sigma)) \, d\sigma \tag{3}$$ Continuous solutions x(t) to the integral equation (3) can be interpreted as generalized solutions to (1),(2) in the case when f(t,x) is only piecewise continuous with respect to t and therefore the integral in (3) does not have derivative in some isolated points.
+If f is continuous, then these two formulations are equivalent by the Newton-Leibnitz theorem (known to swedish students as the main theorem of calculus).
 More general notions of solutions can be introduced in the case when f(t, x(t)) is integrable in the sense of Lebesque, but we do not consider such generalised solutions in this course.
 2 Classification of ordinary differential equations and the plan of the course.